-You can then begin to get a better picture of aging, health, and disease.
+You can then begin to get a better picture of ageing, health, and disease.

-Within the structure of a cell there is a lot happening.
+Within the structure of a cell, a lot is happening.

-There is a watery substance known as the cytoplasm, which constantly bathes the organelles, these organelles are similar to the body’s internal organs, they have many different functions within the body.
+There is a watery substance known as the cytoplasm, which constantly bathes the organelles; these organelles are similar to the body’s internal organs; they have many different functions.

 At the centre of the cell is the nucleus, and it is here that our DNA processes take place, which is the blueprint of everything that takes place in our body:

-- To how our nerves, skin and brain is formed
+- how our nerves, skin and brain are formed

-Basically every need and requirement of our bodily function, begins from the cell and from this blueprint a cell must then divide and reproduce, in order to do this it requires energy.
+Basically, every need and requirement of your bodily function begins from the cell, and this blueprint, a cell must then divide and reproduce, to do this requires energy.

-As the cell divides another acid from the nucleus carries the information of the cell, making sure that the proteins are correctly synthesised, this is a process is known as RNA.
+As the cell divides, another acid from the nucleus carries the cell’s information, making sure that the proteins are correctly synthesised, a process known as RNA.

 This is what is known as the oxidative stress, the degenerative disease that we know as aging.

-Join me here tomorrow to find out how oxidative stress and free radicals influence how fast we age, and what you can do to stop premature aging in its tracks.
+Join us here, to find out how oxidative stress and free radicals influence how fast we age, and what you can do to stop premature aging in its tracks.